amo-tech-ai/amoaico/docs/11-db-progress-tracker.md

-# 📊 Sunai: Database & Backend Progress Tracker
+# 📊 Sunai: Database & Backend Progress Tracker (Detailed Engineering Plan)

 **Document Status:** Live Analysis - 2024-08-19
 **Author:** Expert Project Analyst
-**Goal:** To provide a detailed tracker for all database, security, and backend API tasks required to transform the Sunai prototype into a secure, data-persistent application using Google Cloud SQL and Supabase.
+**Goal:** To provide a detailed, step-by-step tracker for all database, security, and backend API tasks required to transform the Sunai prototype into a secure, data-persistent application using Google Cloud SQL and Supabase.

 ---